Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/r/rocm/USER.md

 and Cray PE which is hosted outside of the container, and read and write from all your regular directories.

+**It is entirely normal that some features in some of the containers will not work.
+Each ROCm driver supports only particular versions of packages.
+E.g., the ROCm driver from ROCm 5.2.3 is only guaranteed to support ROCm versions up to and including 5.4 and hence problems can be expected with ROCm 5.5 and newer.
+There is nothing LUMI support can do about it.
+Only one driver version can be active on the system, and installing a newer version depends on other software on the system also and is not as trivial as it would be on a PC.**

 The EasyBuild installation with the EasyConfigs mentioned below will do two things:

 1. It will copy the container to your own file space.
 We realise containers can be